-- all preliminary pages present and in the correct order - pagination - margins - accuracy, consistency, neatness, clarity, etc. - tables, figures and illustrative materials - text (format, heading levels, writing quality) - Presence of all necessary sections: preliminary pages, body, bibliography (as needed), appendices (as needed) - Conformation to the approved departmental style manual (See Appendix B)
+- all preliminary pages present and in the correct order; - pagination; - margins; - accuracy, consistency, neatness, clarity, etc.;

+- tables, figures and illustrative materials; - text (format, heading levels, writing quality); - presence of all necessary sections: preliminary pages, body, bibliography (as needed), appendices (as needed); and - conformation to the approved departmental style manual.

-The thesis/project will be returned to the student for final changes (if needed), which will be outlined on the Thesis Review Form (see Appendix C).
-The student will be given two weeks to make any necessary changes.
-Once the changes have been made, the student will re-submit the corrected final version to the Graduate Studies Office on or before the final clearance date noted on the Thesis Review Form:
+The thesis/project will be returned to the student for final changes (if needed), which will be outlined on the Thesis Review Form (see Appendix D) or in an email to the student.
+The student will be given a minimum of one week to make any necessary changes.
+Once the changes have been made, the student will re-submit the corrected final version to the Graduate Studies Office on or before the final clearance date provided during the first review.